Neural network tokamak equilibria with incompressible flows: Results

 An H-mode-pertinent ansatz \cite{Pataki2013} that results in a mass density pedestal is given by

 while for the Mach function $M_p(u)$ we choose a shifted Gaussian \cite{Li2021}, i.e.

-where $M_0$ is the maximum Mach number, $u_f$ is the value of $u$ on the magnetic surface with the maximum $M_p$ and $\sigma$ is the width of the Gaussian profile.
-Using these free functions and the neural network solution for the nonlinear GGSE we define a tokamak equilibrium incorporating some H-mode characteristics.
-In Fig. \ref{fig1_H} we present the mass density and the pressure profiles that exhibit a characteristic pedestal morphology and in Fig. \ref{fig2_H} the toroidal current density and velocity components are shown.
+where $M_0$ is the maximum Mach number, $u_f$ is the value of $u$ on the magnetic surface where $M_p$ is maximum and $\sigma$ is the width of the Gaussian profile.
+Using these free functions and the neural network solutions for the nonlinear GGSE we define a tokamak equilibrium encompassing some H-mode characteristics.
+In Fig. \ref{fig1_H} we present the mass density profile that exhibits a characteristic pedestal morphology and the computed toroidal velocity profile.
+In Fig. \ref{fig1.5_H} the pressure and the rotational to kinetic energy density ratio profiles are provided while in Fig. \ref{fig2_H} we present the toroidal current density and the safety factor profile.
+Using the general linear solution we obtained similar profiles (not presented here) with noticeable but not major differences.
+Significant differences can be observed upon increasing the parameters $P_3$ and $X_3$.
+In this case though, the convergence deteriorates if the constraints \eqref{loss_beta} and \eqref{loss_I} are preserved.

 The toroidal velocity is given by the following expression